Can I Put My Unreimbursed Partner Business Expenses on Schedule A?

 Reporting on Schedule A

-If you are an employee and receive a W-2 for your work instead of a 1099, the IRS might allow you to write off unreimbursed expenses from work as a part of the itemized deductions you report on Schedule A. They fall under the general class of miscellaneous deductions, and your ability to write them off is limited by how much you earn.
+If you are an employee and receive a W-2 for your work instead of a 1099, the IRS allows you to write off unreimbursed expenses from work as a part of the itemized deductions you report on Schedule A – up until and including the 2017 tax year.
+They fall under the general class of miscellaneous deductions, and your ability to write them off is limited by how much you earn.
 You probably will also have to attach Form 2106 to detail what you spent.
+It's worth noting, however, due to recent tax reforms beginning with the 2018 tax year, taxpayers will be unable to write off unreimbursed employee expenses as well as other miscellaneous deductions on Schedule A.

 Schedule A Drawbacks

 While your accountant is the best source of advice on where and how to report your deductions and unreimbursed partner expenses, Schedule A is generally an inferior place to claim them.
 It allows you to only deduct unreimbursed expenses and other miscellaneous deductions that exceed 2 percent of your adjusted gross income.
-Also, if your income falls above a certain threshold -- $150,000 or more in the 2013 tax year -- the IRS might limit your deductions.
+Also, if your income falls above a certain threshold – $156,900 or more for the 2017 tax year depending on your filing status – the IRS might limit your deductions.
 Expenses on Schedule C and E, on the other hand, generally aren't limited as long as they fit the IRS' broad definition of being reasonable and they are being used to offset income you earned.